ChimeHQ/Neon/README.md

 A Swift library for efficient, flexible content-based text styling.

 - Minimal text invalidation
-- Support for multiple sources of highlighting data
+- Support for multiple sources of token data
 - A hybrid sync/async system for targeting flicker-free styling on keystrokes
 - [tree-sitter](https://tree-sitter.github.io/tree-sitter/) integration
 - Compatibility with lazy text loading
 - Text-system agnostic

 Neon has a strong focus on efficiency and flexibility.
 It sits in-between your text system and wherever you get your semantic token information.
+Neon was developed for syntax highlighting and it can serve that need very well.
+However, it is more general-purpose than that and could be used for any system that needs to style text based its content.

 Many people are looking for a drop-in editor View subclass that does it all.
 This is a lower-level library.
 You could, however, use Neon to drive highlighting for a view like this.